Harald-U/kubernetes-handson/docs/lab4.md

+---
+title: 4.
+MySQL with Persistent Volumes
+---

 # Lab 4: MySQL with Persistent Volumes

 Our initial MySQL deployment in Lab 2 had no external storage, instead it stored data within the pod.
 This doesn't really make sense for a database: When the pod is recreated for any reason, the data is gone!